History of Liverpool F.C. (1985–present): 2015–24: Revival under Klopp

-On 27 February 2022, Liverpool won a record ninth League Cup following an 11–10 penalty shoot-out win against Chelsea in the Final.
-On 3 May 2022, Liverpool defeated Villarreal 5–2 on aggregate in the Champions League semi-finals to reach the final.
-On 14 May 2022, Liverpool beat Chelsea 6–5 on penalties in the 2022 FA Cup final after a 0–0 draw to win their eighth FA Cup and their first under Klopp, completing the domestic cup double for the 2021–22 season.
+On 27 February 2022, Liverpool won a record ninth League Cup following an 11–10 penalty shoot-out win against Chelsea in the final.
+On 3 May, Liverpool defeated Villarreal 5–2 on aggregate in the Champions League semi-finals to reach the final.
+On 14 May, Liverpool beat Chelsea 6–5 on penalties in the 2022 FA Cup final after a 0–0 draw to win their eighth FA Cup and their first under Klopp, completing the domestic cup double for the 2021–22 season.
 However, they finished a season-long title battle as runners-up to Manchester City by one point for the second time in four seasons despite having a 3–1 victory against Wolverhampton Wanderers on the final day in the Premier League.
-On 28 May 2022, Liverpool were defeated 1–0 in the Champions League final against Real Madrid, Klopp's second Champions League final loss in charge of the club.
+On 28 May, Liverpool were defeated 1–0 in the Champions League final against Real Madrid, Klopp's second Champions League final loss in charge of the club.

 On 30 July 2022, Liverpool won their first FA Community Shield under Klopp and their 16th overall, defeating Manchester City 3–1 to claim the 2022 title.
 On 26 January 2024, Klopp confirmed his intention to leave Liverpool at the end of the 2023–24 Premier League season.
-On 25 February 2024, Liverpool won their record-extending 10th English League Cup title defeating Chelsea 1–0 at Wembley Stadium on a 118th minute header by Captain Virgil Van Dijk.
+On 25 February 2024, Liverpool won their record-extending 10th League Cup title by defeating Chelsea 1–0 at Wembley Stadium with a 118th-minute header by captain Virgil van Dijk.